Saint-Léonard-de-Noblat: History

+On june 9, 1944, Helmut Kämpfe established a small outpost a modest garrison of a few dozen soldiers tasked with guarding the tungsten mine was already stationed at Saint-Léonard.
+On his way back, Kämpfe was captured by resistance fighters on national route 141, between Sauviat-sur-Vige and Saint-Léonard-de-Noblat by Georges Guingouin's men.
+A memorial marking the abduction of Helmut Kämpfe on the N141 was designed by the artist Jean-Joseph Sanfourche and inaugurated in 1986.
+Helmut Kämpfe was executed on june 10, 1944 the same day as the Oradour-sur-Glane massacre.

 Population

 Inhabitants are known as Miaulétous (masculine) and Miaulétouses (feminine) in French.

 Sights

 Saint-Léonard-de-Noblat is one of the UNESCO World Heritage Sites connected with the routes to Santiago de Compostela.
 It retains the Romanesque collegial church and its belltower, 52 m tall.
 Dating partly from the 11th century, the church is a listed historic monument.
 Its old houses follow a medieval street pattern, with many streets converging in a public space by the former abbey church.
 In the 19th century, a papermill and a porcelain manufactory were added to its commerce.
 The place also attracts visitors as an overnight stop on the Tour de France.
 The town is known for its native son, the scientist Joseph Louis Gay-Lussac (1778-1850); there is a small museum in his honor.

 Notable people

 Notable people linked to Saint-Léonard-de-Noblat include: